Soot3/ebpf-presentation/README.md

 ## Requirements
-This setups up clang and ebpf packages for your environment
+This sets up clang and ebpf packages for your environment

 ```shell
 sudo apt update